-Sat., July 24 Swakopmund | Erongo Mountains
+Tues., Oct.
+18 Swakopmund | Erongo Mountains

 After breakfast we depart for the Erongo Mountains via the Spitzkoppe.
 The Spitzkoppe is one of a series of impressive granite inselbergs that rise steeply out of the desert plains.
 It is at this imposing Batholith where we have our best chance of finding Herero Chat, should we have missed out on this species at the Spreetshoogte.
 On the way we may also encounter the rare and declining Burchell's Courser and many other sandy desert species like Stark's Lark and other strategic species like Karoo Long-billed Lark.

-On the plains surrounding these hills we should see Rüppell's Korhaan, Namaqua Sandgrouse, Chat Flycatcher and Karoo Chat, Verreaux's and Booted Eagle, Augur Buzzard, African Hawk-Eagle and Lanner Falcon also occur in the hills as do Rosy-faced Lovebird, Carp's and Ashy Tit, White-throated Canary, Layard's Tit-Babbler, White-tailed Shrike, Double-banded Courser, Starks, Sabota, Red-capped, Spike-heeled, Fawn-coloured and Rufous-naped Larks, White-browed Sparrow-Weaver, Mountain Wheatear, Pale-winged Starling, Bradfield's Swift, Rockrunner, Monteiro's and Damara Red-billed Hornbill.
+On the plains surrounding these hills we should see Rüppell's Korhaan, Namaqua Sandgrouse, Chat Flycatcher, and Karoo Chat, Verreaux's and Booted Eagles, Augur Buzzard, African Hawk-Eagle, and Lanner Falcon also occur in the hills as do Rosy-faced Lovebird, Carp's and Ashy Tit, White-throated Canary, Layard's Warbler (Tit-Babbler), White-tailed Shrike, Double-banded Courser, Starks, Sabota, Red-capped, Spikeheeled, White-browed Sparrow-Weaver, Mountain Wheatear, Pale-winged Starling, Bradfield's Swift, Rockrunner, Monteiro's and Damara Red-billed Hornbill.

 The Erongo Mountain Range, an expanse of rugged and picturesque wilderness with fanciful geologic features, is one of Namibia's most iconic places to visit, and in addition to excellent birding we find magnificent caves and rock painting sites, and an impressive array of wildlife species.
-The hoofed mammals include Wildebeest, Impala, Blesbok, Waterbuck, Kudu, Mountain Zebra, Oryx, Eland, Springbok, and this lovely range is home to over 200 species of birds.
+The hoofed mammals include Wildebeest, Impala, Blesbok, Kudu, Mountain Zebra, Oryx, Eland, and Springbok, and this lovely range is home to over 200 species of birds.
 There are also Rhino, Elephant, Warthog, and Giraffe, and with luck we even have a chance at finding predators, including Leopard and Cheetah.

-We will stay at Hohenstein Lodge, named after the highest peak of the Erongo Mountain.
+We stay at The Erongo Wild, which is perched amidst the rugged granite boulders imminent to Namibia's Erongo Mountains.
 Its location is spectacular.
-Birding in this area is very rewarding and supports many of the Namibian near-endemics such as, Violet Wood-Hoopoe, Damara Red-billed Hornbill, Rüppell's Parrot, White-tailed Shrike, Carp's Tit, Rockrunner, Hartlaub's Spurfowl and other specials like Freckled Nightjar & Rosy-faced Lovebird.
+Birding in this area is very rewarding and supports many of the Namibian near-endemics such as, Violet Wood-Hoopoe, Damara Red-billed Hornbill, Rüppell's Parrot, White-tailed Shrike, Carp's Tit, Rockrunner, Hartlaub's Spurfowl and other specials like Freckled Nightjar and Rosy-faced Lovebird.
 The whole environment is photogenic and magical.

-Accommodations at Hohenstein Lodge, Erongo Mountains (B,L,D)
+Accommodations at The Erongo Wild, Erongo Mountains (B,L,D)